Family Child Day Care Homes

 - Un-vented, fuel-fired room heaters are used only in rooms in which a window is raised.

 - Flammable liquids are stored properly.

 - Combustibles are stored away from heating units and water heaters.

-The official Louisiana Day Care Home Food Program Preapproval form is available through the Department of Education and the Department of Social Services.
+The official Louisiana Day Care Home Food Program Preapproval form is available through the Department of Education.

 This page was last modified on